Andreyana1001/smart-finance-assistant/diary.md

 ### Reflection
 I learned that documenting AI usage and maintaining weekly progress is important for transparency and professional development.
 I also became more confident using AI as a coding assistant.

+## Learning from Debugging with AI

+During development of the Smart Finance Assistant, AI tools such as ChatGPT and Gemini were used to help identify coding errors, understand debugging processes, and improve the project structure.
+One important lesson was understanding that AI tools work better when prompts include clear explanations, code snippets, and documentation references.

+I learned that debugging is not only about fixing errors but also understanding why errors occur.
+AI assistance helped explain function usage, improve prompt quality, and suggest better coding practices.
+This experience improved my confidence in using AI as a collaborative learning tool during software development.